 But, we will share a little bit about why we chose a van and why we think you should too!

-If you aren’t interested in renting a van and are sure you want to go with a regular car rental, you can skip to the itinerary in the table of contents 🙂
+If you aren’t interested in renting a van and are sure you want to go with a regular car rental, you can skip down to the itinerary.

 What to Know Before Visiting Ireland